 Aluminum is a soft, reactive with air metal that is very heat sensitive.
 It’s oh so easy to blow through (create holes) while you are MIG welding Aluminum.

 It sort of looks a bit like molten tin foil.
-Yet is pulling more and more heat out of the welder into the metal, till bang the whole thing is molten and dripping onto the floor.
+Yet is pulling more and more heat out of the welder and into the metal.
+Till bang.

-a welder that can produce enough heat,
+- A welder that can produce enough heat,

-and a weld that is slow enough to create the weld but not so slow you melt the base metal.
+- And a weld that is slow enough to create the weld but not so slow you melt the base metal.

-Using a spool gun means that the wire is fed the 8 to 10 inches from where it is held in the spool gun to the tip of the gun.
+Using a spool gun means that you feed the wire a much shorter distance.
+The 8 to 10 inches from the spool gun to the tip of the gun.

 Different Aluminum Alloys